Maithiliii/Collegio/README.md

 ##  Future Scope

-- **User Notifications** → Notify users instantly when someone shows interest in their goods/services .
+- **User Notifications** → Notify users instantly through email when someone shows interest in their goods/services .
-- **Interest Tab** → Dedicated tab where sellers can see the list of users who have shown interest in their posts.
 - **In-App Chat** → Built-in chat system so buyers and sellers can directly communicate within the app.
 - **Digital Payments** → Integration with UPI / online payment gateways instead of limiting transactions to cash.